 The Hurricane was flown by a handful of pilots but most frequently by Pilot Officer Everett Bryan Rogers, who flew the aircraft on its last sortie on 28 September 1940.
 At 9.45am, 12 pilots from 501 Sqn and six from 605 Sqn took off on a patrol.
 At the same time, a large German force of 120+ aircraft crossed the Channel, making landfall at Deal, Kent.
 Roughly 70 of these pressed inland towards London, with fighter support far outweighing the numbers of bombers.
 With 605 leading the patrol and 501 following below and behind, 12 Bf109s attacked the formation from above, with the opposing forces tangling over Canterbury.
 The German fighters engaging 605 and 501 Sqns were from 8./JG26 and it was one of these pilots, possibly Staffelkapitan Gustav “Micky” Sprick, who managed to shoot down P.O.
 Rogers in V7497.
 Rogers took to his parachute and escaped the ordeal unharmed, whilst V7497 came down near Carthway Street, East Sutton.
 Three days later on 1 October, Sprick was awarded the Ritterkreuz (Knight’s Cross) for scoring his 20th kill – one of the three 501 Sqn Hurricanes that were shot down.
 In the same action the pilot who had flown V7497 on the previous day, P.O.
 Frederick Cecil Harrold, perished when he was shot down – he was just 23 years old.
 Harrold, a Cambridge lad, is buried in St Andrew’s churchyard, Cherry Hinton, Cambridgeshire, a stone’s throw from where V7497 will be based once airworthy.

 Due to the steep angle at which V7497 crashed, much of the aircraft was found embedded deep in the ground and few recoverable parts remained on the surface.
 Consequently, when an archaeological dig investigated the site in the 1990s, there was a substantial amount recovered from beneath the surface compared to many crash sites.
-The aircraft’s remains were identified as V7497 and were eventually acquired by Tony Ditheridge of Hawker Restorations Ltd as a viable candidate to return to flight.
-Whilst all of the structural tubing is new, many of the stainless steel parts, bolts and heavier items were able to be re-used, having been assessed via ultra-sound and sandblasted – as such, Hawker Restorations indicate that around 30% of V7497 is original, which is more than the vast majority of Hurricanes flying today.
+The aircraft’s remains were identified as V7497 and were eventually obtained by Tony Ditheridge of Hawker Restorations Ltd as a viable candidate to return to flight.
+Whilst all of the structural tubing is new, a proportion of the stainless steel parts, bolts and heavier items were able to be re-used, having been assessed via ultra-sound and sandblasted.
 The decision has been made to return the aircraft to flight as close as is practically possible to the Mk.I specification it was in when it last flew in September 1940.
 This necessitated the installation of an early Merlin III engine, which has been overhauled by specialists Eyetech Engineering, as well as other period components such as the IFF (Identification, Friend or Foe) box.

 The latest stages of the restoration have seen the engine, wings and tail surfaces fitted, and the 501 Sqn codes applied to the fuselage – with these elements coming together within the same time frame, V7497 looks absolutely stunning and Peter stressed his enthusiasm for the fine restoration work carried out to date.
 “I’ve been watching the Hawker Restorations team for two years now and I’m in awe of their commitment to detail”, he commented whilst visiting the team at Elmsett.
 “I’m tremendously excited to see it fly.
 Like all restoration projects, things have taken a lot longer than originally envisaged for a variety of reasons, but most of the ‘big ticket’ items are sorted now and we’re looking towards the aircraft being complete by the beginning of next year, hopefully ready for the 2018 airshow season”.
 Once test flying is complete, V7497 will be available for displays at airshows and private events in the hands of some of the world’s finest warbird pilots.
 With the right preparation, Peter also hopes to fly the Hurricane in future.